coredao-org/CoreDAO-Docs/docs/Learn/products/btc-staking/design.md

 ## Role of Relayers

-In a strict sense, the Non-Custodial Bitcoin Staking process consists of two steps
+In a strict sense, the Self-Custodial Bitcoin Staking process consists of two steps

 1. Stake on the Bitcoin network
 2. Submit the confirmed Bitcoin staking transaction to Core